viktormiok/scRNAseq_AdipocyteSubtyping/README.md

 ## License

 __`scRNAseq_AdipocyteSubtyping`__ repository is distributed under the GPL-3.0 License.
-Please read the license before using information from the repository, which it is distributed in the `LICENSE` file.
+Please read the license before using information from the repository distributed in the `LICENSE` file.

 # References